CITIZENSHIP RE-ACQUISITION / RETENTION REQUIREMENTS (RA 9225)

 Send only the original application form and photocopies of your supporting documents.
 Present original documents for verification when you appear at the Consulate General to take your oath.
 All original documents will be returned.

-An email notification will be sent through the email address provided in the application form to inform the applicant of the following:
+An email notification will be sent through the email address provided by the applicant in the application form on the following:

 a.
 Schedule of the oath taking ceremony, if the documents are complete and the application is